vmware/container-service-extension/docs/CSE_CONFIG.md

 # [Optional] Template rule section
 # Rules can be defined to override template definitions as defined by remote
 # template cookbook.
-This section will contain 0 or more such rules, each rule
-# should match exactly one template.
-Matching is driven by name and revision of
+# Any rule defined in this section can match exactly one template.
-# the template.
-If only name is specified without the revision or vice versa,
-# the rule will not be processed.
-And once a match is found, as an action the
+# Template name and revision must be provided for the rule to be processed.
-# following attributes can be overridden.
+# Templates will still have the default attributes that were defined during template creation.
+# These newly defined attributes only affect new cluster deployments from templates.
+# Template rules can override the following attributes:
 # * compute_policy
 # * cpu
 # * memory

-# Note: This override only works on clusters deployed off templates, the
-# templates are still created as per the cookbook recipe.
+# Example 'template_rules' section:

 #template_rules:
 #- name: Rule1